 Step by step

 One: Cut the halloumi in to 1cm thick slices.
 Dry fry in a non-stick frying pan for 1-2 minutes each side.
+You could cook the halloumi in an air fryer.

 Two: Toast the bread and spread with chutney or hummus.
 Add the halloumi, peppers, avocado and tomatoes.